ITfoxtec/FoxIDs.Kubernetes-CD/multi_nodes/README.md

 - **MongoDB** (replica set)
 - **OpenSearch** (cluster)

-Minimum recommended cluster size: 3 worker nodes (servers), each with 4 vCPUs, 16 GiB RAM, and 100 GiB SSD.
+Minimum recommended cluster size: 3 worker nodes (servers), each with 4 vCPUs, 16 GB RAM, and 100 GiB SSD.

 Deployment manifests are located in the [app](app) folder.